asu-cse-source-code/fse-301-project/README.md

 ### Containerization & Deployment

-Application is bundled into a Docker container and stored on a Kubernetes cluster.
+Application is bundled into a Docker container and deployed on a Kubernetes cluster.
 Container is connected to external MongoDB.
 Container has ingress pointing to domain name.

 ### CI / CD